TSGECO/TSGECO.github.io/docs/user-guide/basic-usage.md

 ### Transcript Segment Graph (TSG)

+!!! info "What is a TSG?"
     A TSG consists of:

     - **Segments**: Individual pieces of transcript text with properties like start/end times and speaker information
     - **Connections**: Relationships between segments (sequential, overlapping, semantic, etc.)
     - **Metadata**: Additional information about the transcript or individual segments

 ## Working with TSG Graphs